jgmenu/jgmenu/README.md

 [jgmenurc](docs/jgmenurc) for further
 information.

-Create icon-cache:
+Some icons themes are slow to load on start-up.
+In order to improve start-up
+times it is recommended to create icon-cache (although it is not necessary).
+Create icon-cache using the following command:

 ```bash
 jgmenu_run cache
 ```

-There are many ways to run Jgmenu.
+There are many ways to run jgmenu.
 To get started, try:

 ```bash
 jgmenu_run pmenu